Dubbing Mexican, Indian telenovelas into Twi ‘complete nonsense’ – Eddie Nartey

 According to the film producer, translating Mexican and Indian telenovelas into Twi is “nonsense.”

-Speaking in an interview with Docta Kay on Accra100.5FM’s Nkran Kwanso, the actor and movie producer said: “I think it’s complete nonsense.
-It’s complete nonsense because you’re destroying the market; you’re destroying the film industry.
+Speaking in an interview with Docta Kay on Accra100.5FM’s Nkran Kwanso, the actor and movie producer said:“I think it’s complete nonsense.
+It’s complete nonsense because you’re destroying the market, you’re destroying the film industry.
 When you turn on your TV, you see these TV stations showing telenovelas at prime times.
-It’s our women who are watching these telenovelas; our women are being impacted with this Mexican culture, Indian culture.”
+It’s our women who are watching these telenovelas, our women are being impacted with these Mexican culture, Indian culture.”

-“I can guarantee you that this changed over a period of time; when COVID came, I know producers had a re-think, Covid changed a lot of things, and so after COVID, I can assure you that all the movies that have been released are standard.
+“I can guarantee you that this has changed over a period of time, when COVID came, I know producers had a re-think, Covid changed a lot of things and so after COVID, I can assure you that all the movies that have been released are standard.

 “I do believe that producers have changed.
 If you look at Kumahood films, what Frank Gabby and other directors have been doing.
 They’re doing really well.
 These movies in Twi, they’re doing so good, they’re winning so many awards.”